taramurphy/taramurphy.github.io/_pages/teaching.md

 Some of my current courses are described below.

+## The Apocalypse in Science and Culture

+In 2021 we're introducing a new unit!

+Apocalypse scenarios abound in popular culture, due to causes as diverse as nuclear war, climate change, and zombies.
+Thinking about how the apocalypse might occur, and how to survive it, presents deep questions around our understanding of science, economics and social culture.
+This unit will investigate topical issues in nuclear physics, climate science, agriculture and economics.
+We will use examples from film and literature to explore how we might survive apocalyptic events.
+In this highly interdisciplinary unit of study you will work together with other students on a diverse range of case studies, to explore some of the key problems confronting our civilization.
+By doing this unit you will develop critical thinking and analysis skills, as well as practical skills in video production.

+{% include video id="YcUtKBpYUH4" provider="youtube" %}

+[More information](https://www.sydney.edu.au/units/OLES1602) (for University of Sydney students)

 ## Data-driven Astronomy

 Science is undergoing a data explosion, and astronomy is leading the way.